 John Wayne, is a unsuccessful suitor for Stanwyck.
 This would be the only time these two performers appeared together on screen.

-Lindsay was selected for a small role as Edith Harris, a doomed English bride whose honeymoon voyage takes place on the Titanic.
+Lindsay played Edith Harris, a doomed English bride whose honeymoon voyage takes place on the Titanic.

-Lindsay was cast four times as the love interest of James Cagney in Warner films from 1933-1935: Frisco Kid, Devil Dogs of the Air, G-Men and Lady Killer.
+Lindsay was cast four times as the love interest of James Cagney, from 1933-1935 in the classic films: Frisco Kid, Devil Dogs of the Air, G-Men and Lady Killer.

-Lindsay co-starred with Bette Davis in four films: 1934's Fog Over Frisco; in 1935's Dangerous, Bordertown, Jezebel(1938), The Law in Her Hands (1936), in which she played a mob lawyer.
-Author Roger Dooley identified the film as "being the only film of the 1930s to have a pair of female legal partners".
+Lindsay co-starred with Bette Davis in four films: 1934's Fog Over Frisco, 1935's Dangerous, Bordertown, Jezebel(1938), The Law in Her Hands (1936).
+Author Roger Dooley identified the film as "being the only film of the 1930's to have a pair of female legal partners".

 Her 1940's film series included the Crime Doctor series, as well as her continuing role as Nikki Porter in, Columbia's Ellery Queen series from 1940-1942.